HomeState's menu could be considered an anthology of Texan folk remedies, from plates of eggy migas, to

 Our Margaritas and Spicy Palomas were developed by founder Briana and her husband Taylor.
 We make them fresh using artisanal tequila, fresh-squeezed lime, lemon and grapefruit juice, and a housemade citrus syrup that takes two days and the zest hundreds of lemons, limes and grapefruits to prepare.

 In 2015, we launched the Band Taco Program to bring together music and tacos in support of neighboring communities.
-Each taco is developed alongside the artist, original artwork is commissioned by a local graphic artist and proceeds are donated to local charities; that have included Silverlake Conservatory of Music, ACLU SoCal, People Assisting the Homeless and most recently, No Us Without You!, Watts Empowerment Center, and LA's Downtown Women's Center.
+Each taco is developed alongside the artist, original artwork is commissioned by a local graphic artist and proceeds are donated to local charities; that have included Silverlake Conservatory of Music, ACLU SoCal, People Assisting the Homeless, No Us Without You!, Watts Empowerment Center, LA's Downtown Women's Center, and most recently CASA LA.

 Band Taco Alumni include bands we love and whose music we regularly play overhead.
-Spoon, Questlove, Fitz & The Tantrums, Best Coast, Warpaint, Silversun Pickups, Flea, Cherry Glazerr, Grouplove, Sylvan Esso, Cold War Kids, Fred Armisen, Lord Huron, Norah Jones, Tijuana Panthers, Future Islands, Khruangbin, Midnight Hour, Vampire Weekend and Chicano Batman.
+Spoon, Questlove, Fitz & The Tantrums, Best Coast, Warpaint, Silversun Pickups, Flea, Cherry Glazerr, Grouplove, Sylvan Esso, Cold War Kids, Fred Armisen, Lord Huron, Norah Jones, Tijuana Panthers, Future Islands, Khruangbin, Midnight Hour, Vampire Weekend, Chicano Batman, Leon Bridges, and Phoebe Bridgers.
 We have hosted many of these artists for DJ sets and in 2018, hosted our first live performance by Local Natives.